Weight Annotation in Information Extraction: Evaluation Problems

-Furthermore, for $T \subseteq \varop{V}$ and $a \in \Sigma$, we define the weight $w(e)$ for all $e \in E$ as follows:
+Furthermore, for $T \subseteq \varop{V}$ and $a \in \alphabet$, we define the weight $w(e)$ for all $e \in E$ as follows:

-Recall that, in extended weighted \vset-automata, the set of states $Q$ is a disjoint union of letter- and variable states, such that all transitions labeled by $\sigma \in \Sigma$ originate in letter states and all transitions labeled by $T \subseteq \varop{V}$ originate in variable states.
+Recall that, in extended weighted \vset-automata, the set of states $Q$ is a disjoint union of letter- and variable states, such that all transitions labeled by $\sigma \in \alphabet$ originate in letter states and all transitions labeled by $T \subseteq \varop{V}$ originate in variable states.
 Therefore, $G$ must be acyclic, as all edges are either from a node in layer $i$ to a node in layer $i+1$ or from a variable state to a letter state within the same layer.
 Furthermore, there is a path from $s$ to $t$ in $G$ with weight $w$ if and only if there is a tuple $\tup \in \repspnrk{A}{\K}(\doc)$ with the same weight.

-Procedure~\ref{alg:best-weight-eval} shows how a path with maximal weight can be computed in polynomial time.
-The correctness follows directly from $\srd$ being positively ordered, thus order being preserved by addition and multiplication with an element $a \in \K$. \end{proof}
+As shown in Mohri~\cite{Mohri2009}, a path of maximal weight can be computed in polynomial time.
+We also give procedure, Procedure~\ref{alg:best-weight-eval}, for the sake of succinctness.\footnote{We note that all semiring operations must be computable efficiently as we assume that only efficient encodings are used.} The correctness follows directly from $\srd$ being positively ordered, thus order being preserved by addition and multiplication with an element $\ell \in \K$. \end{proof}